Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/central/token-service-docstring.md

 Token.to_json(self)
 ```

-Returns this object as a dict.
+Returns this object as a json string.

 #### to_dict
 ```python